George Young (rock musician): Vanda & Young

 In mid-1976 Young formed Flash and the Pan, initially as a studio-based duo with himself on guitar, keyboards and vocals, and Vanda on guitar and keyboards.
 They had local top 10 hits on the Kent Music Report Singles Chart with "Hey, St. Peter" (No. 5, September 1976) and "Down Among the Dead Men" (No. 4, July 1978).
 The group's ninth single, "Waiting for a Train" (December 1982), had lead vocals by their former bandmate, Stevie Wright.
 When the single was issued in Europe in April 1983 it peaked at No. 7 in the UK, No. 15 in Belgium and No. 26 in the Netherlands.

 Vanda & Young also co-produced work for Wright, John Paul Young (no relation), the Angels and Rose Tattoo.
 As songwriters they provided the three-part "Evie" (April 1974) for Wright, which became a number one hit in Australia.
 They co-wrote, "Love Is in the Air" (December 1977), for John Paul Young, which reached No. 3 in Australia.

 After retiring from the music industry in the late 1990s, Young lived mainly in Portugal with his family.
 He spent his last years in Singapore.

 Death

-George Young died in Singapore on 22 October 2017 at the age of 70, three weeks before his younger brother Malcolm (of AC/DC) died.
+George Young died in Singapore on 22 October 2017 at the age of 70, nearly four weeks before his younger brother Malcolm (of AC/DC) died.
 A cause of death was not reported and it is not known if he was buried or cremated.